thetaylormcrae/gemmcountyrunners/_pages/lets-connect.md

 ## 💬 Prefer Social?

-Sometimes the easiest way to connect is where the community already hangs out.
+Sometimes the easiest way to connect is where the community already spends time.
-We post pop‑up runs, photos, updates, and local happenings here:
+We post pop up runs, photos, updates, and local happenings here:

 - 👉 <a href="https://facebook.com/groups/639916621983362/">Join the Facebook Group</a>
 - 👉 <a href="https://instagram.com/gemcountyrunners">Follow on Instagram</a>